noam87/DOTfiles/README.md

 ###KeyRemap4MacBook

-I use this to remap my CAPSLOCk to ESCAPE and vice-versa.
+I use this to remap my CAPSLOCK to ESC and vice-versa.
 One of the best decisions I've ever made! -- Your tendons will thank you if you're a Vim user.

 ###DiffMerge